 What is the bufo experience like?

-Typically, bufo is either smoked or insufflated (snorted).
+Typically, bufo is vaporized.
 The experience is intense but relatively short, peaking around 1-15 minutes after ingestion and lasting around 30 minutes in total.
 Participants report out-of-body experiences, “white outs,” and strong open-eye visuals.

 Brief history of bufo